aditya17lal/Graphic-Enhancer/README.md

 # Graphic-Enhancer
-To enhance your visuals with image processing
+To enhance your visuals through image processing techniques

 ## Overview